tobiashead/synthetic-pipeline-for-3d-reconstruction-of-falling-particles/README.md

 # Synthetic pipeline for 3D-reconstruction of falling particles (Thesis-Branch)
 The branch contains specific code for my master thesis.

+## Features
+1) Generation of a synthetic data set of falling particles

+2) 3D-reconstruction based on the data set

+3) Evaluation of the reconstructed object

 ## Requirements
 - Windows 10/11
 - NVIDIA CUDA-enabled GPU (for 3D-Reconstructing)